BiswarupMukherjee1/plan-write-assist/README.md

 # AI-Powered Document Assistant

 An intelligent document creation and refinement platform powered by Dust AI agents.
-This application helps you generate, edit, and improve documents through AI-assisted planning, quick analysis, and iterative refinement.
+This application helps you generate, edit, and improve documents through AI-assisted planning, quick analysis, and iterative refinement built with Loveable, Dust(for Amaazing AI Agents) and Open AI GPT 5 models.

 ## 🌟 Features